 Spread the hashtag to the people who will use it.

-To encourage livetweeting, monitor the hashtag in class, responding to questions, and monitor it out of class – feedback on tweets after the lecture will help add value and boost stident participation.
+To encourage livetweeting, monitor the hashtag in class, responding to questions, and monitor it out of class – feedback on tweets after the lecture will help add value and boost student participation.

-Here’s that sci-ed post again - a really worthwhile read if you are womdering what kinds of positive impacts twitter can have on your classroom.
+Here’s that sci-ed post again – a really worthwhile read if you are wondering what kinds of positive impacts twitter can have on your classroom.

 Here’s profhackers advice, again, from a hands on practical perspective, about the do’s and don’ts of livetweeting.
-This is more a practical run down on pluses, negatoves, and useful tips.
+This is more a practical run down on pluses, negatives, and useful tips.

-Chris Long has a post, the Art of Livetweeting - that;s talks about the collaborative note-taking aspect of livetweeting in class, and categprises tweets according to type – something I found really usefulm as a way to think about the types of tweeting that might be constructive.
+Chris Long has a post, the Art of Livetweeting – that;s talks about the collaborative note-taking aspect of livetweeting in class, and categorises tweets according to type – something I found really useful as a way to think about the types of tweeting that might be constructive.

 Christopher Wiley has a post on the advantages and disadvantages he found when he rolled out livetweeting in his classroom.
-More hands on, practical advice about the nitty gtritty.
+More hands on, practical advice about the nitty gritty.

-And here’s Dr Monica Rankin, and her students, giving their perspectove on how using twitter in their classroom worked for them
+And here’s Dr Monica Rankin, and her students, giving their perspective on how using twitter in their classroom worked for them